keptn/keptn.github.io/content/docs/0.16.x/operate/backup_and_restore/index.md

 ### Restore Git credentials

-To re-establish the communication between the configuration-service and your projects' upstream repositories, restore the K8s secrets you have previously stored in the `keptn-backup` directory , using `kubectl apply`:
+To re-establish the communication between the configuration-service and your projects' upstream repositories, restore the Kubernetes secrets you have previously stored in the `keptn-backup` directory , using `kubectl apply`:

 ```console
 PROJECT_NAME=<project_name>